 Each year, IT staffing company Robert Half Technology (RHT) publishes a report summarizing the technology hiring trends across America.
 And year after year, the report highlights the demand for qualified IT professionals.

-Watch this quick video to learn more about the opportunities that could await after graduating.
+Watch this quick video to learn more about the IT management career opportunities that could await after graduating.

 We used real-time job analysis software to examine more than 80,000 IT management degree jobs posted over the past year.1 The data helped us identify the top six careers available for individuals with an IT management degree.

 Get a taste of the job duties and earning potential associated with each of these jobs in information technology:

 1. Software applications developer